tgihf/cyber-reference-notes/windows/active-directory/tools/powerview.md

 ---

+## Query a Foreign Domain

+Requires network connectivity to the foreign domain's domain controller and a security context capable of issuing LDAP queries to that domain controller.

+Use the `-Domain $DOMAIN_NAME` flag.
+Use the `-Server $FQDN_OR_IP` to specify the foreign domain's domain controller.
+Use th `-Credential` flag to specify an alternate credential from the current security context.

+---

 ## Get-NetDomain

 Gathers information about the domain, including forest name, domain controllers, and domain name.
 A more concise version of the ActiveDirectory module's *Get-ADDomain*.